eihli/test-skeleton/README.md

 - npm install
 - grunt watch

-Add the following function to your .bash_profile and you can generate a test suite from command line with the command 'mktest'
+Add the following function to your .bash_profile and you can generate a test skeleton from command line with the command 'mktest'

     function mktest() {